Who is going to migrate Notes and Domino applications to the cloud?

 - The shift to the cloud is also an opportunity for platform and application consolidation.

 Our conclusion was that Lotus Notes migration to the cloud generally goes along with platform and application consolidation.
 It is commonly a unique opportunity to rebuild legacy applications (or to find a SaaS alternative) and to repartition functions across the application portfolio to better match business needs.
-For legacy Notes/Domino applications, however, it is rarely a one-to-one migration.
+For legacy Notes/Domino applications, however, it is rarely a one-to-one application migration.

 With the IBM Bluemix platform as a service (PaaS), and particularly IBM XPages NoSQL Database for Bluemix, loyal IBM customers might find a new home for their existing Domino data.
 As several respondents pointed out, XPages is considered a bridge to Bluemix and IBM will certainly attempt to “lift and shift” Lotus Notes databases to the cloud and draw Domino developers to the IBM cloud platform.